What is a Goldendoodle?

 • CKC registration papers • Health Record •1 Yr Genetic Health Warranty!

-(Puppy Pak: to help get you started your goldendoodle will usually come with a small bag of it's (Royal Canin) food, a $5 off coupon, a puppy guide, a small collar, a chew toy and its microchip registration papers!)
+(Puppy Pak: to help get you started your goldendoodle will usually come with a small bag of it's (Royal Canin) food, $5 coupon offer, a puppy guide, a small collar, a chew toy and its microchip registration papers!)

 Welcome and thank-you for stopping by!
 Please browse our goldendoodles below and if you have any questions just email us or call Kathy at (606) 303-2234 If you feel you are ready to reserve a puppy first review our Policy Page and then click on the PayPal button below the puppies' photo to send us a 250. deposit or just call us for a deposit via credit card or check. (your balance will be due upon pickup at around 7 weeks old)